MicrosoftDocs/memdocs/memdocs/intune/enrollment/device-enrollment-shared-ipad.md

 ## Configure Shared iPad

-Follow these steps to set up Shared iPads in your environment:
+Follow these steps to set up Shared iPad in your environment.

+>[!IMPORTANT]
+> Shared iPad is supported on supervised iPads running iPadOS 13.3 and later.
+A device wipe will be required if an enrollment profile enabled with Shared iPad is sent to a device that doesn't support Shared iPad.
+Shared iPad isn't supported on iPhones, or iPads running iOS/iPadOS version 13.3 and earlier.

 1. Federate your Azure AD instance with Apple Business Manager or Apple School Manager.
 For more information, see [Intro to federated authentication with Apple Business Manager](https://support.apple.com/guide/apple-business-manager/intro-to-federated-authentication-apdb19317543/web).
-2. Create an enrollment profile by navigating to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) and selecting **Devices** > **iOS/iPadOS** > **iOS/iPadOS Enrollment** > **Enrollment program tokens* > *select a token* > **Profiles** > **Create profile** > **iOS/iPadOS**.
+2. Create an enrollment profile.
+    1. Sign in to the [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431).
+    2. Go to **Devices** > **iOS/iPadOS** > **iOS/iPadOS Enrollment**.
-3. Enable **Shared iPad** in the enrollment profile under **Management settings**.
-Set **User affinity** to **Enroll without user affinity** and **Supervised** to **Yes** and then **Shared iPad** to **Yes**.
-Important note - A device wipe will be required if an iOS/iPadOS enrollment profile with Shared iPad enabled is sent to an unsupported device.
-Unsupported devices include any iPhone models, and iPads running iPadOS/iOS 13.3 and earlier.
-Supported devices include iPads running iPadOS 13.3 and later.
-Shared iPads must be supervised.
+    2. Select **Enrollment program tokens**.
-4. Complete configuring the enrollment profile as desired and then select **Save**.
+    4. Choose a token, and then select  **Profiles** > **Create profile** > **iOS/iPadOS**.
+3. Configure these settings in the enrollment profile:
+ 1. Go to **Management settings** and enable **Shared iPad**.
+ 2. Set **User affinity** to **Enroll without user affinity**.
+ 3. Set **Supervised** to **Yes**.
+ 4. Set **Shared iPad** to **Yes**.
+4. Select **Save** when you're done configuring the rest of your profile.
-5. Assign devices synced from Apple Business Manager by selecting the new enrollment profile, then select **Assign devices** > **Add devices**.
+5. Assign devices synced from Apple Business Manager.
-6. Create a dynamic device group containing devices by using the new enrollment profile for Shared iPad by navigating to **Groups** > **New group**.
-Set **Membership type** to **dynamic device** and select **Add dynamic query** and set **enrollmentProfileName** to the *name of desired enrollment profile*.
+    1. Select the new enrollment profile.
+    2. Select **Assign devices** > **Add devices**.
+6. Create a dynamic device group to automatically assign this profile to devices that fall within your rule parameters.
+    1. Go to **Groups** > **New group**.
+    1. For **Membership type**, select **Dynamic Device**.
+    2. Select **Add dynamic query**.
+    4. In the **Property** column, select  **enrollmentProfileName**.
+    5. In the **Value** column, enter the name of your enrollment profile.
-7. Assign required apps and configuration profiles for Shared iPads to the dynamic device group.
+7. Assign all required apps and configuration profiles to the dynamic device group.
+8. Prepare new and existing devices for setup.
-8. For new devices, power on and follow the prompts to set up the device as a Shared iPad.
-For existing devices, factory reset the device and follow the prompts to set it up as a Shared iPad.
+  * Turn on new devices and follow the prompts to set them up with Shared iPad.
+  * Reset existing devices to factory settings and follow the prompts to set them up with Shared iPad.

 ## Configure settings for Shared iPads

 > [!NOTE]
 > *This feature is in public preview.*